-EDU students should have successfully completed the following courses prior to entering a practicum: EDU1111 - Introduction to Early Childhood Education, EDU1120 - Introduction to Child Development, EDU1131 - Health, Safety and Nutrition, and EDU2240 - Family, Schools & Community and EDU2245 -Observation & Assessment, and permission from the Faculty Lead.
+EDU students should have successfully completed the following courses prior to entering a practicum: EDU1111 - Introduction to Early Childhood Education, EDU1120 - Introduction to Child Development, EDU1131 - Health, Safety and Nutrition, and EDU2240 - Family, Schools & Community and EDU2245 - Observation & Assessment, and permission from the Faculty Lead.
 However, because many students have already been working in the profession for a number of years, the decision to place the student in a practicum is a more subjective one resulting from an interview between the student and the Faculty Practicum Supervisor.
 Final decision to place the student in a practicum is that of the Faculty Lead.
 EDU students must also have a cumulative letter grade average of at least "C" (2.0) and a cumulative letter grade average of at least "C" (2.0) in all EDU courses.

-EDU students who are currently Head Start employees, have a career goal of one day working for Head Start, or believe they may have an interest in the future, must complete their practicum in a pre-kindergarten supervised teaching environment in which they will complete 280 hours of practicum experience and in which they assume major responsibility for the full range of teacher and care giving duties for a group of young children which is to include at least some opportunity to work with exceptional children.
+EDU students who are currently Head Start employees, have a career goal of one day working for Head Start, or believe they may have an interest in the future, must complete their practicum in a pre-kindergarten supervised teaching environment in which they will complete 210 hours of practicum experience and in which they assume major responsibility for the full range of teacher and care giving duties for a group of young children which is to include at least some opportunity to work with exceptional children.
 This gives them the preparation for the ODE Associate Pre-K License.

 EDU students having no desire to work for Head Start who also believe they are not likely to have an interest in working for Head Start in the future may complete their practicums in child care facilities other than pre-kindergarten supervised teaching environments.
-However, students must understand that if they complete their practicum in non-pre-kindergarten supervised teaching environments, it may limit their ability to sit for the license.
-Completing a practicum outside the universal pre-kindergarten supervised teaching environment will not, however, necessarily limit employability with other child care agencies and facilities.
-There are many high quality preschools throughout the Ohio Valley where this requirement can be met.

-Entry or reentry into a practicum may be dependent upon prerequisite activities deemed appropriate by the EDU Program Leader, Faculty Lead, or Dean, Assignment of a student to a practicum may particularly be dependent on attendance in classes prerequisite to the practicum.
+Entry or reentry into a practicum may be dependent upon prerequisite activities deemed appropriate by the EDU Program Leader, Faculty Lead, or Dean.
+Assignment of a student to a practicum may particularly be dependent on attendance in classes prerequisite to the practicum.
 Students will also be required to pass a background (FBI, BCI) check along with other requirements such as CPR, First Aid, Child Abuse, and Communicable Disease training prior to practicum placement.
-Some facilities may require a physical, ITB test, food handling card or hepatitis screening (ODJFS/WVDHHR).
+A physical, ITB test, food handling card or hepatitis screening (ODJFS/WVDHHR) may be required by practicum sites.